 Bracing your elbows on a table, a fence, or the roof of your car and holding the binoculars is a way of overcoming the shaking.

-However, it can be impractical and doesn’t always give you that right positioning for comfort.
+However, it can be impractical and doesn’t always give you that right positioning for comfort when you’re exploring the night sky with binoculars.

 Lying on back